 If there is no regulation on this in the statutes, the board or the administrator of a foundation appoints the auditor.
-As for the qualifications required of auditors, the Foundation Act states that no person may be appointed as auditor unless he or she has the knowledge and experience of accounting and financial matters that are needed to successfully audit a foundation of this kind and with the respective assets.
+As for the qualifications required of auditors, the Foundation Act states that no person may be appointed as auditor unless they have the knowledge and experience of accounting and financial matters that are needed to successfully audit a foundation of this kind and with the respective assets.